-How to Sow Echinacea:
+How to Grow Echinacea: Spacing:

 - For best results, sow indoors covering the seeds with four times their thickness in soil